 M = Measurable If you can’t measure it you can’t manage it!

 A = Attainable A goal needs to stretch you but still needs to be achievable

 R = Realistic ”Realistic, in this case, means “do-able”

 T = Timely Set a time-frame and make it measurable, attainable and realistic

 Then communicate your plans by sharing them with someone else.
 This builds up your own commitment and gets support and feedback from others who can ‘hold you to account’.
 Good weekly written plans provide a framework of direction, ease stress and provide a method of tracking and measuring your progress towards your goals.

 To become effective planners you must bridge the gap between daily stuff and long term stuff.
 So how should you spend your time?
 Make sure you are doing the right things rather than being busy.
 The table below shows the type of activities that you might be involved in and their importance and urgency set out in four quadrants.

 You will always have to spend some time on tasks in quadrant 1 (“Important / Urgent) because these things happen.
 However you should lessen the impact of quadrant 1 activities by the actions you take in quadrant 2.
-For example if you are always getting the same urgent problems then thinking about workarounds and changes to your processes can reduce the time you have to spend on them.
+For example, if you are always getting the same urgent problems then thinking about workarounds.
+Create changes to your processes so you can reduce the time you have to spend on them.

 Regarding activities in quadrant 4 (“Not Important / Not Urgent”), try not to spend any time in this area!